hannahsteinbach/Interjections-German-Parliament/README.md

    - **`party_mentions.ipynb`**: Generates plots and prepares further analyses.
    - **`classified_partymentions.ipynb`**: Analyzes speech acts and interjections when parties mention themselves or others; (parts of) speeches and interjections from the last 5 debates of the 19th legislature period were manually annotated based on [Burkhardt, 1993](#references) and [Reinig et al., 2024](#references)).

-Thus, files 1-4 can be ran with any debate, while 5-8 are restricted to the last 5 debates, since manual annotations are required.
+Files 1-4 are flexible and can be run with any debate in the `data/` directory.
+However, files 5-8 require manual annotations and are therefore limited to the provided files.

 ### 📧 Contact
 For questions or issues, contact the author: **hannahsteinbach0312@gmail.com**.